liuxin0824/DEG_rebuttal/README.md

 ## Section8.
 Further reducing the videos used in DEG.

 We further conducted additional experiments on the number of video clips.
-For drawer-open, shorDEG and DEG+ can also work well with less videos, while more videos are better choice is possible.
+For drawer-open, less videos measn the number of videos is reduced from 3 to 1 (3->1).
+For coffee-button, the number is 5->3.
+DEG and DEG+ (DEG with success sparse reward) can also work well with less videos, while a bit more videos are better choice is possible.

 ![Example Image](image/less_videos_deg_1_2.png)
 ![Example Image](image/less_videos_deg+_1_2.png)